 “Many like me remain associated with the Watchtower out of fear of being uncovered as an ‘apostate’ and ousted, not just from the organization, but from their own friends and families.
 I find I am now branded as ‘mentally diseased’ – giving any who discovers my true beliefs free license to treat me with disdain.”

 Rick Fenton, a JW spokesperson, said ostracisation of ex-members is “a personal matter for each individual to decide for himself” but concedes that “if a person changes their mind about Bible -based teachings they once held dear, we recognise their right to leave” (The Independent, Sept.
 26, 2011).

-Like most JWs, Mr. Fenton have mastered ways of using clichéd, rehearsed words to couch their beliefs in public.
+Like most JWs, Mr. Fenton has mastered ways of using clichéd, rehearsed words to couch his beliefs in public.
 Shunning ex-members couldn’t be a “personal matter” since it’s demanded by “the Society.”
 This is not about recognising “their right to leave” but how they are treated after they leave.

 What Qualifies for a Disfellowship?

 In answering the question if JWs shun former members of their religion.
 They said:

 “Those who are baptized as Jehovah’s Witnesses but no longer preach to others, perhaps even drifting away from association with fellow believers, are not shunned.
 In fact, we reach out to them and try to rekindle their spiritual interest.
 If however, a baptized Witness makes a practice of breaking the Bible’s moral code and does not repent, he or she will be shunned or disfellowshiped – 1Corinthians 5:13”